redbKIT/redbKIT/README.md

 [`FEM_library/`](https://github.com/redbKIT/redbKIT/tree/master/FEM_library)  [`LICENSE`](https://github.com/redbKIT/redbKIT/blob/master/LICENSE)  [`Problems/`](https://github.com/redbKIT/redbKIT/tree/master/Problems)  [`RB_library/`](https://github.com/redbKIT/redbKIT/tree/master/RB_library)  [`README.md`](https://github.com/redbKIT/redbKIT/blob/master/README.md)  [`setPath.m`](https://github.com/redbKIT/redbKIT/blob/master/setPath.m)

+To check that your operating system and MATLAB installation are supported, and that the code is correctly working, please follow the following instructions.
+Start MATLAB and navigate to the `redbKIT` folder.
+Then, type in the MATLAB prompt

+	>> setPath
+	>> cd Problems
+	>> test_all

+The `test_all.m` functions launches a series of tests and generates a log file `test_log.txt`.
+If all the tests are marked as *passed*, you can start enjoying `redbKIT`.
+Otherwise, do not hesitate to contact us by email at <redbkit@gmail.com>.

 Usage
 -------

-Start MATLAB (R) and navigate to the `redbKIT` folder.
+Start MATLAB(R) and navigate to the `redbKIT` folder.
 Then, type in the MATLAB prompt

 	>> setPath